 There are two campgrounds and a campground reservation office.
 Many trails have an access point from here like Vernal Falls, Mirror Lake, Yosemite Valley, Clark Point and a cloud’s rest.
 Half Dome hike also starts from the Mist Trail, but I have to get the permit in advance which is given by the lottery system.

 Yosemite village is more developed than the curry village.
-If you have any question or concern about the park, then go to the visitor center and ask a ranger about it.
-The village has a small store for basic necessities, eatery options, and library as well.
+If you have any questions or concerns about the park, then go to the visitor center and ask a ranger about it.
+The village has a small store for basic necessities, eatery options, and a library as well.
 It totally depends on you if you want to stop by both the villages or just one.
 We got everything from curry village, hence we decided to skip the Yosemite Village.

 Valley View Yosemite

 Though it is known as Valley View Yosemite, I would love to call it Wallpaper spot.
 You must be thinking why?
 From this spot, you get a stunning view of El Capitan, Bridalveil Falls, and a Merced River.
 Tunnel View and Valley view are most popular among photographers.

 This was our last stop in Yosemite National Park.
 I know there are still numerous places left to explore.
 Next time I have to get my Half Dome hike permit and camping reservation in advance.
 Even the bird watching and wildflowers in Yosemite Valley during spring are worth visiting for.